Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ( )

 Let me indicate the formal and conceptual differences between the formulation of the Global Quantum (Composite) Field (\ref{eq205abc}) and the modeling of the Fundamental Non-Quantum Fields and the Fundamental Quantum Fields of Operators associated with the fundamental (electromagnetic, weak and strong) interactions of the traditional quantum field theories and SM.
-The present model follows the scheme [{\it{a unit-field (particle) $\rightarrow$ Global Quantum (Composite) Field }}], while the traditional quantum field theories and SM follow the inverse approach [{\it{Fundamental Non-Quantum Field $\rightarrow$ a particle}}].
-In other words, the present model of the Global Quantum Field $\Psi (\mathbf{r},t)$ of the Einstein Universe {\it{begins}} with determination of a "field quanta", namely formulation of a single unit-field ${\psi _{0n}(\mathbf{r},t)}$ and its equation of motion by using the generalization of the Einstein energy-mass relation.
-That is different from the canonical approach (formulation) of traditional quantum field theories and SM, which {\it{first}} look for the Fundamental Non-Quantum Field and its Lagrangian (Hamiltonian) by postulating a set of symmetries of the Field Lagrangian (Hamiltonian) and {\it{then}} construct the Fundamental Quantum Field of Operators determining the fundamental elementary particle ("field quanta").
-Indeed, in the traditional quantum field theories and SM, the fundamental elementary particles of the Fundamental Non-Quantum Fields $\Psi_i (\mathbf{r},t)$ associated with the three fundamental [electromagnetic ($i=1$), weak ($i=2$) and strong ($i=3$)] interactions are found by using the Dirac {\it{secondary}} quantization procedure based on the formal replacement of the Fundamental Non-Quantum Field $\Psi_i (\mathbf{r},t)$ by the Operator of Fundamental Field $\hat \Psi_i (\mathbf{r},t)$ composed from the creation (${\hat a^{\dagger}}_{i, 0n}$) and destruction (${\hat a}_{i, 0n}$) operators of the respective ($i$-th) fundamental elementary particle.
+The present model follows the scheme [{\it{a unit-field (particle) $\rightarrow$ Global Quantum (Composite) Field }}], while the traditional quantum field theories and SM follow the inverse approach [{\it{Global Non-Quantum Field $\rightarrow$ a particle}}].
+That means the present model regards individual particles (unit-fields) as fundamental objects, while the field theories and SM assume that only the Global field is fundamental.
+In other words, the present model of the Global Quantum Field $\Psi (\mathbf{r},t)$ of the Einstein Universe {\it{ does begin}} the field description with determination of a "field quanta", namely formulation of a single unit-field ${\psi _{0n}(\mathbf{r},t)}$ and its equation of motion {\it{by using the generalization of the Einstein energy-mass relation}}.
+That is different from the canonical approach (formulation) of traditional quantum field theories and SM, which {\it{first look for}} the Global, Fundamental, Non-Quantum Field and its Lagrangian (Hamiltonian) {\it{by postulating a set of symmetries}} of the Field Lagrangian (Hamiltonian) and {\it{then}} construct the Fundamental Quantum Field of Operators determining the fundamental elementary particle ("field quanta").
+Indeed, in the traditional quantum field theories and SM, the fundamental elementary particles of the Fundamental Non-Quantum Fields $\Psi_i (\mathbf{r},t)$ associated with the three fundamental [electromagnetic ($i=1$), weak ($i=2$) and strong ($i=3$)] interactions are found by using the Dirac {\it{second}} quantization procedure based on the formal replacement of the Fundamental Non-Quantum Field $\Psi_i (\mathbf{r},t)$ by the Operator of Fundamental Field $\hat \Psi_i (\mathbf{r},t)$ composed from the creation (${\hat a^{\dagger}}_{i, 0n}$) and destruction (${\hat a}_{i, 0n}$) operators of the respective ($i$-th) fundamental elementary particles.
 The present model deals with the {\it{one unified field}} [Global Quantum Field $\Psi (\mathbf{r},t)$] composed from the unit-fields (particles), while the traditional quantum field theories and SM consider the {\it{six}} fundamental fields, namely the {\it{three}} Fundamental {\it{Non-quantum}} Fields $\Psi_i (\mathbf{r},t)$ and the {\it{three}} Fundamental {\it{Quantum}} Fields of Operators $\hat \Psi_i (\mathbf{r},t)$.
 Here, one should not confuse the Global {\it{Quantum}} Field (\ref{eq205abc}) of the present model, which is not a field of operators, with the Fundamental {\it{Quantum}} Field of Operators of the traditional quantum field theories and SM.